DuleniWick/TempMate/README.md

 1. **Temperature Sensor**: Continuously monitors the drink's temperature.
 2. **Microcontroller**: Processes temperature data and adjusts power delivery.
-3. **PWM Control**: Applies just enough heat to maintain desired temperature without boiling.
+3. **PWM Control with MOSFET Switching**: A power MOSFET is used to switch the heating element on and off rapidly using Pulse Width Modulation (PWM), delivering just enough energy to maintain the desired temperature.
-4. **Feedback Loop**: Automatically adjusts heating to preserve beverage quality and battery life.
+4. **Feedback Loop**: Automatically adjusts heating in real time to preserve beverage quality and extend battery life.

 ---